Nykyfor Hryhoriv: Revolution

 After the February Revolution and the overthrow of the tsar, Hryhoriv was active in the military committees.
 He then deserted from the army and returned to Oleksandriia.
 At the end of 1917, he created a volunteer regiment of the Ukrainian People's Army, for which he received the rank of lieutenant colonel from Symon Petliura.
 Petliura also instructed him to create more units in Yelysavethrad.
 Hryhoriv initially supported the seizure of power by Pavlo Skoropadskyi and the establishment of the Ukrainian State, under the protection of the Central Powers.
 But he later founded a peasant detachment to fight against the new regime and re-established contact with Petliura.

 In November 1918, as the Imperial German and Austrian armies were withdrawing from Ukraine, an anti-Skoropadskyi uprising broke out in the Dnieper basin.
-The Directory headed by Volodymyr Vynnychenko and Semen Petlura came to power.
+The Directory headed by Volodymyr Vynnychenko and Symon Petliura came to power.
 The troops under the command of Hryhoriv captured Verbluzhka and Oleksandriia, after which he declared himself the otaman of the insurgent forces of "the land of Kherson, Zaporizhzhia and Taurida", although he actually controlled only Kherson.
 Hryhoriv's 6,000-strong force rejoined the Ukrainian People's Army as a separate division under the command of otaman Oleksander Hrekov, but his command over these units was limited.